Going National

 Again, of course!

-But this time, two years after launching our previous Retail campaign, at least we'd get to have a shoot.
+But this time, two years after shooting and launching the previous edition of our Retail Campaign, at least we'd get to have a shoot again.
 But traveling to customer jobsites was off the table.
 So was hiring a remote crew.
 Not to mention, ongoing supply chain issues continued to be a thorn in everyone's side.

 But I guess I like the challenge of limitation.